Top 15 Digital Sales Room Software: Side-by-Side Comparison & FAQs

 3. Negotiation and proposal

-Proposals and negotiations often involve complex discussions and multiple revisions.
+Business proposals and negotiations often involve complex discussions and multiple revisions.
 DSRs simplify this stage by centralizing all communications and documents, making it easy to track changes and minimize the email back and forth.

 Example use case: